Two-stage coding over the Z-channel: Preliminaries

-where $h(x)$ denotes the binary entropy function. \end{proposition} Finally, we mention an existential result.
+Finally, we mention an existential result.
 Constructions based on Hadamard matrices are shown~\cite{levenshtein1961application} to achieve the so-called Plotkin bound for symmetric errors.
-We will make use of a week version of this result which works for all parameters. \begin{proposition}[Follows from ~{\cite[Theorem 1]{levenshtein1961application}}] For any $\epsilon>0$ and $M\ge 1$, there is $n_0=n_0(M,\epsilon)$ such that for all $n>n_0$, there exists a code of size $M$ and length $n$ capable of correcting a fraction $\frac{M}{4M-2} - \epsilon$ of symmetric errors.
+We will make use of a weak version of this result which follows from ~{\cite[Theorem 1]{levenshtein1961application}} and works for all parameters. \begin{proposition}[Construction of high-error codes] For any $\epsilon>0$ and $M\ge 1$, there is $n_0=n_0(M,\epsilon)$ such that for all $n>n_0$, there exists a code of size $M$ and length $n$ capable of correcting a fraction $\frac{M}{4M-2} - \epsilon$ of symmetric errors.

 \end{proposition}